 This render shows my low-poly granite dog sculptures which were short-listed for public artwork display in the Town of Claremont.

 This garden screen features a wide range of my Western Australian native flora designs.
+Each plant has a use in traditional medicine.

 The screen is made from 5 mm Corten weathering steel, layered with 3 mm high polished 316 stainless steel.